 Official College Transcripts - college transcripts must be translated to English.
-The official evaluation must be from ECE or WES evaluation agency.
+The official evaluation must be from ECE or WES evaluating agency, or a Foreign Credential Evaluating Agency Service that is accredited by National Association of Credential Evaluation Services (NACES.)
 Citizens of other countries wishing to enroll at Morton College must complete and submit an International Student Application along with the following supporting documents:

-- International Student Admission Application - Official High School transcripts official high school transcripts must be sealed and translated to English.
-The college recommends ECE or WES as the evaluation agency but applicants may use any other evaluation agencys should they wish to. - TOEFL score: TOEFL®iBT Minimum score 65 required. - TOEFL®PBT Minimum score 550 \\\The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - Financial Affidavit of Support.
+- > International Student Admission Application - Official High School transcripts official high school transcripts must be sealed and translated to English. - The college recommends ECE or WES as the evaluation agency but applicants may use any other evaluation agencys should they wish to. - > TOEFL score: TOEFL®iBT Minimum score 65 required. - TOEFL®PBT Minimum score 550 The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - > Financial Affidavit of Support.